When Must I Yield the Right of Way?

 A: Most accidents that occur due to failure to yield the right of way happens in intersections.
 Drivers must pay attention to their surroundings and carefully watch traffic flow at all intersections.
 Failure to do so can easily result in serious accidents.
 In addition, one driver’s mistake can potentially disrupt or startle others nearby, potentially resulting in an accident or traffic jam.

-If you or a family member recently sustained injuries and economic losses due to a driver’s failure to yield the right of way, the team at Kreeger Law Firm can assist you in holding them accountable.
+If you or a family member recently sustained injuries and economic losses due to a driver’s failure to yield the right of way, a Sacramento car accident attorney at Kreeger Law Firm can assist you in holding them accountable.
 Contact us today to schedule a consultation about your recent accident and find out how our firm can assist in your recovery.